 never leave you,

 Love is a helluva drug

-Because the dance of love and relationship really is like nothing else.
+The dance of love and relationship is like nothing else.
 Love really is a helluva drug.
 There’s nothing more mysterious than love.
 Nothing more maddening.
 Nothing that’s ultimately more of a secret.

-But does a relatively constructive committed love relationship really have to be all the good stuff above?
+But does a committed love relationship really have to include so much?
 Or is commitment itself, that willingness, more important than partners being all things to each other?
-Indeed, is being “everything” to one soul even possible, or healthy?
+Indeed, is being “everything” to one soul even possible?
+Or healthy?

-You could also say that romantic love, relationship, and commitment are all separate topics.
+We could also acknowledge that love and commitment are really two separate topics.
 Though in modern western culture, where we’re so free to choose commitment and to change our hearts and minds, I say that successful, long-term, committed love is a rich, ever fascinating focus and goal.
 And note that I skipped the word marriage.
 Why leave any committed love relationships out?

 Is being “everything” to one soul

 even possible, or healthy?